 The shock value also differs from each genre, as audiences are somewhat aware of what is in store for them in a movie by looking up at its basic premise - unless of course the director intends to pull the rug on the audience from the start -, thus, a Kaiju or Disaster Movie typically won't have the same shock as a Comic Book Film would have in theory.

-This trope leans towards the cynicism side of the Sliding Scale of Idealism vs. Cynicism, and can serve as a justification for the Anti-Hero to not fight fair and get to the villain as quickly and clean as possible, after all, when there are lives on the line, all bets are off.
+This trope leans towards the cynical side of the Sliding Scale of Idealism vs. Cynicism, and can serve as a justification for the Anti-Hero to not fight fair and get to the villain as quickly and clean as possible, after all, when there are lives on the line, all bets are off.

 That said, it's also valid to have The Cape justify how he or she acts precisely to avoid scaring the civilians, showing that the hero can be inspiring and responsible.

-Also note that this touch of realism has to be handled with care, too many of these sequences will colour the reception of the audience, either feeling that the heroes are ineffectual for letting this happen or blaming them for the casualties.
-More over, overuse of this trope can border on Torture Porn and Exploitation Film, which, because of the subject, won't be accepted by the casual viewer.
+Also note that this touch of realism has to be handled with care.
+Too many of these sequences will colour the reception of the audience, either feeling that the heroes are ineffectual for letting this happen or blaming them for the casualties.
+Moreover, overuse of this trope can border on Torture Porn and Exploitation Film, which, because of the subject, won't be accepted by the casual viewer.

 Contrast with Conveniently Empty Building, which is when buildings are explicitly mentioned to be devoid of people, and thus safe to destroy (disregarding of course the amount of people who could end up homeless now); No Endor Holocaust, in which Word of God has to step in to make it clear that there were no collateral casualties; and Hero Insurance, by which the hero has a permission to cause property damage because of his profession.